ibm-mas/cli/docs/commands/mirror-images.md

 - `--mirror-visualinspection` Mirror images for IBM Maximo Visual Inspection

 ### Content Selection (Cloud Pak for Data)
-- `--mirror-cp4d` Mirror images for IBM Cloud Pak for Data Platform
+- `--mirror-cp4d CPD_PRODUCT_VERSION` Mirror images for IBM Cloud Pak for Data Platform.
+Optionally set the Cloud Pak for Data version that should have the images mirrored.
+If not set, default Cloud Pak for Data version will come from the chosen IBM Maximo Operator Catalog
 - `--mirror-wd` Mirror images for IBM Watson Discovery
 - `--mirror-wsl` Mirror images for IBM Watson Studio Local
 - `--mirror-wml` Mirror images for IBM Watson Machine Learning